Anaizing/portfolio/content/blog/component-library-project/index.md

 ### REACT COMPONENT LIBRARY

 A library of React components that incorporates atomic design principles in composition.
-Built from scratch, complete with docs, testing, automated code highlighting generation on props for each component, with development environment and deployment environment builds.
+Built from scratch, complete with custom build pipelines, docs, testing, automated code highlighting generation on props for each component, with development environment and deployment environment builds all published on npm.

 Developed using...